 Note that the location information also includes which library the book is in.
 This guide is focused on books in Mugar Memorial Library.
 See Other Locations, Other Libraries for information on finding books in other BU Libraries.

 To find the location of a book in Mugar, select the letter at the beginning of the call number from the Call Number Locations guide on the Libraries website.
-(There's a link to it in the book records in BULS.)
+(There's a link to the guide -- "Locate this in Mugar Library" -- in the Mugar book records in BULS.)
 The range of call numbers for each row of shelves is shown on the ends of the shelves themselves on each floor.